eastangelo/ANGULAR-DYNAMIC-HTML-GENERATOR/README.md

-# ANGULAR-ADV-GENERATOR
+# ANGULAR-DYNAMIC-HTML-GENERATOR
-generate custom ADV with Angular
+generate a simple HTML preview and code eith Angular 1.6